junxit/us-congress-code/title-02/chapter-5/sec-182c.md

       - **(ii)** the total value of the liabilities attributable to such program.
 - **(e)** *Use of amounts in fund* Amounts in the accounts of the revolving fund under this section shall be available to the Librarian, in amounts specified in appropriations Acts and without fiscal year limitation, to carry out the program covered by each such account.
 - **(f)** *Programs described*
   - **(1)** *FEDLINK* In this section, the “FEDLINK program” is the program of the Library of Congress under which the Librarian provides the following services on behalf of participating Federal libraries, Federal information centers, other entities of the Federal Government, tribal governments (as defined in 40 U.S.C.
-502(c)(2)(B)) 22 So in original.
-Probably should be followed by a comma. and the District of Columbia:
+502(c)(2)(B)) and the District of Columbia:
     - **(A)** The procurement of commercial information services, publications in any format, and library support services.
     - **(B)** Related accounting services.
     - **(C)** Related education, information, and support services.